wp-plugins/inherit-featured-image/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.0

-Inherit the featured image of the parent, grand-parent, etc.
+WordPress plugin to inherit the featured image of the Post / Page parent, grand-parent, etc.

 == Description ==